Ted Tinling

-Cuthbert Collingwood "Ted" Tinling (23 June 1910 – 23 May 1990), sometimes known as Teddy Tinling, was a fashion designer, spy and author.
+Cuthbert Collingwood "Ted" Tinling (23 June 1910 – 23 May 1990), sometimes known as Teddy Tinling, was an English fashion designer, spy, author, and tennis official.
 He was a firm fixture on the professional tennis tour for over 60 years and is considered the foremost designer of tennis dresses of the 20th century.

 Early life

 Tinling was born in Eastbourne, on the south coast of England, the son of James Alexander Tinling, a chartered accountant.
 In 1923, suffering from bronchial asthma, his parents sent him to the French Riviera on doctor's orders.
-It was there he began playing tennis, particularly at the Nice Tennis Club where Suzanne Lenglen practiced.
+It was there he began playing tennis, particularly at the Nice Tennis Club where Suzanne Lenglen practised.

-Despite Tinling's youth, Lenglen's father asked him if he would umpire one of her upcoming matches.
+Despite Tinling's youth, Lenglen's father asked him if he would umpire one of Lenglen's upcoming matches.
 He became her personal umpire for two years in between a short career as a player himself.
 This friendship with Lenglen led him to his first Wimbledon Championships in 1927, where he became player liaison until 1949.
 During the Second World War, he was a Lieutenant-Colonel in the Intelligence Corps in Algiers and Germany.